ProteusMRIgHIFU/EnhanceTUS_Zadeh_JNE/README.md

 # Scripts for data processing for “Enhancing Transcranial Ultrasound Stimulation Planning with MRI-Derived Skull Masks: A Comparative Analysis with CT-based processing”

-This collection includes the scripts and steps required to reproduce the analyses presented in the publication Zadeh *et al.* 2024, *Enhancing Transcranial Ultrasound Stimulation Planning with MRI-Derived Skull Masks: A Comparative Analysis with CT-based processing*, DOI:XXXX.
+This collection includes the scripts and steps required to reproduce the analyses presented in the publication Zadeh *et al.* 2024, *Enhancing Transcranial Ultrasound Stimulation Planning with MRI-Derived Skull Masks: A Comparative Analysis with CT-based processing*, [DOI:10.1088/1741-2552/adab22](https://doi.org/10.1088/1741-2552/adab22).
 Below is a detailed description of each file and the procedure to execute the analyses.

 ## Directory overview:
 *	The repository contains the following scripts to reproduce the results.